Born again: Disagreements between denominations

-The Reformed view of regeneration may be set apart from other outlooks in at least two ways.

-First, classical Roman Catholicism teaches that regeneration occurs at baptism, a view known as baptismal regeneration.
-Reformed theology has insisted that regeneration may take place at any time in a person's life, even in the womb.
-It is not somehow the automatic result of baptism.
-Second, it is common for many other evangelical branches of the church to speak of repentance and faith leading to regeneration (i.e., people are born again only after they exercise saving faith).
-By contrast, Reformed theology teaches that original sin and total depravity deprive all people of the moral ability and will to exercise saving faith. ...
-Regeneration is entirely the work of God the Holy Spirit – we can do nothing on our own to obtain it.
-God alone raises the elect from spiritual death to new life in Christ.
+The Reformed view can be distinguished in at least two ways.
+First, classical Roman Catholicism teaches baptismal regeneration, where regeneration occurs at baptism.
+On the other hand, Reformed theology posits that regeneration can happen at any time, even in the womb.
+Second, many Evangelical branches teach that repentance and faith lead to regeneration and being born again.
+By contrast, Reformed theology teaches that original sin and total depravity deprive all people of the moral ability and will to exercise saving faith.
+Regeneration is done only by God and the Holy spirit, and people cannot act on their own to be born again.